Posts for: April, 2016

 Inlays and onlays- used in place of silver or composite fillings, inlays and onlays can be made of gold, for strength, or porcelain for cosmetic beauty.

 If you are interested in enhancing the look of your smile, cosmetic dentistry procedures are right for you.
 Don’t make the decision alone.
-It’s time to call Dr. Jennifer Kim of Pender Dental Care with offices in Fairfax, and Merrifield Virginia.
+It’s time to call Dr. Jennifer Kim of Pender Dental Care with offices in Fairfax, Virginia.
 Call today and find out what cosmetic dentistry can do for you!

 If your sleeping partner snores, it could be more than an annoyance: it could be a sign of sleep apnea.
 This occurs when air flow into the lungs becomes obstructed in the throat for a few seconds during sleep.
 The obstruction can take many forms, but a common one arises from the tongue relaxing against the back of the throat, producing snoring sounds as air attempts to pass through this restricted area.

 Sleep apnea can cause severe problems: lower daily energy levels and mood from poor sleep; lower oxygen saturation that could affect brain function; and increased risk for cardiovascular disease.
 So, if you’re awakened by your partner’s snoring (or they’re complaining about yours!), it’s important to have it checked and treated.

 This begins with a visit to us for a complete oral examination.
 Like many dentists, we’re well trained in the anatomy and structures of the mouth, as well as the causes and treatment of sleep apnea.
 We’ll examine your mouth, take into account any possible symptoms you’re experiencing and, if your suspicions are correct, refer you to a sleep physician to diagnose if you have sleep apnea.